Legacy-Visuals-Project/Animatium/README.md

 - [X] oldBlockMiningProgress
     - Description: Bring back the old block mining progress <=1.18?
     - Type: BOOLEAN
-- [X] disableItemUsingTextureInGui
-    - Description: Disables the item usage texture in the GUI like in <=1.8.x (mainly rod/bow/crossbow).
-    - Type: BOOLEAN
 - [X] disableInventoryEntityScissor
     - Description: Allows the inventory entity model to render fully.
     - Type: BOOLEAN
-- [X] disableCameraTransparentPassthrough
-    - Description: Stops camera passthrough in thirdperson in glass/etc.
-    - Type: BOOLEAN
-- [X] itemDropsFaceCamera
-    - Description: Makes item entities face the camera / use camera yaw like <=1.7.x when fast graphics.
-    - Type: BOOLEAN
-- [X] itemDrops2D
-    - Description: Makes item entities render 2D when it's an item (not blocks).
-    - Type: BOOLEAN
-- [X] oldDurabilityBarColors
-    - Description: Restores the old durability damage colors from <1.11.
-    - Type: BOOLEAN
-- [X] oldItemRarities
-    - Description: Restores the old rarities for items visually from <1.21.2. (also old trident rarity from <1.21)
-    - Type: BOOLEAN
-- [X] removeClientsideBlockingDelay
-    - Description: Removes the pesky blocking delay that modern clients have.
-Shouldn't flag on servers.
-    - Type: BOOLEAN
-- [X] cameraVersion
-    - Description: Change the camera position to be as it was in said version range.
-    - Type: ENUM
-        - 1.8 and below (V1_8)
-        - 1.9 through to 1.13.2 (V1_9_V1_13_2)
-        - 1.14 through to 1.14.3 (V1_14_V1_14_3)
-        - LATEST